Penguin Place logo

 Do Galapagos Penguins and Royal Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons